Local tribe protests Santa Clara County mining operation

 During the late 18th to early 20th centuries, Spanish colonizers forcibly removed the Amah Mutsun people from Juristac and nearby areas and relocated them to Missions San Juan Bautista and Santa Cruz.
-While the 1891 Act for the Relief of the Mission Indians in the State of California granted land to some California tribes, the federal government did not recognize the Amah Mutsun as a tribe and did not return Juristac or any other land to them.
+While an 1891 act granted land to some California tribes, the federal government did not recognize the Amah Mutsun as a tribe and did not return Juristac or any other land to them.

 Currently, the Debt Acquisition Company of America is the majority shareholder of Sargent Ranch.
 The shareholders hired the Palo Alto development company Freeman Associates to manage the land and oversee the mining permit process.

 According to Freeman Associates CEO Verne Freeman, the unique geological characteristics of the land make it an ideal location for a sand mine.
 While Sargent Ranch’s sand deposits originated near rivers, movement of the Sargent fault has transported the sand over 400 feet away from water over time.

 “Most sand and gravel that is harvested today is harvested from river and creek beds.
 That has big impacts on fish and water quality, so it’s really nice to find an inland sand deposit because you don’t have to dig into rivers and streams,” Freeman said in a phone interview with Harker Aquila.
 “From an environmental standpoint, I think that’s a really significant fact.”